 Students focus on issues of self and relationships with others.
 Ethics and ethical decision-making, personal choices, relationships, and Jewish identity are key topics of discussion.

-GRADE 9 – If I am only for myself, what am I?
+GRADES 9 and 10 – If I am only for myself, what am I?
+And if not now, when?

-The highlight of the year is a four-day overnight trip to Washington DC, to participate in the L’Taken Social Justice Seminar with the Religious Action Center of Reform Judaism.
-Students are exposed to the Reform Jewish stance on issues of social, environmental, and economic justice.
-In addition to learning sessions, Shabbat celebration, and visiting the United States Holocaust Museum, the program culminates with a day on Capitol Hill in which our teens lobby legislators on issues important to them.
+Our tenth grade attends the four-day L’Taken Social Justice Seminar with the Religious Action Center of Reform Judaism in Washington DC.
+Here students experience learning sessions, Shabbat celebration, and visiting the United States Holocaust Museum, and the program culminates with a day on Capitol Hill in which our teens lobby legislators on issues important to them.

 “The 10th grade trip to Washington DC not only brought me closer to my classmates but also taught me about important issues that are affecting the Jewish community.
 My favorite part of the trip was definitely the last day when we went to Capitol Hill and spoke to our Congressmen and Senator.
 I also really enjoyed meeting other teenage Jews from around the country.
 I still keep in touch with some people I met.”

-Overnight travel experiences are a highlight and trips have included Atlanta, Georgia where the trip’s emphasis is on the intersection of Judaism and the Civil Rights movement, Charleston, South Carolina where the emphasis is on Jewish history, including the complicated experience of slave ownership, and St. Petersburg, Florida for an exploration of Judaism in the Arts.
+Our eleventh and twelfth grade trips have included Atlanta, Georgia where the trip’s emphasis is on the intersection of Judaism and the Civil Rights movement, Charleston, South Carolina where the emphasis is on Jewish history, including the complicated experience of slave ownership, and St. Petersburg, Florida for an exploration of Judaism in the Arts.

 “The 11th & 12th grade trip was everything I had hoped it would be.
 Visiting a place so rich with Jewish history that dates all the way back to the Revolutionary War was incredible.
 I enjoyed Shabbat services in a temple that is the fourth oldest in the United States.
 This trip also helped to strengthen my friendships.”